Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: THEORETICAL BACKGROUNDS

-Several families of bandpass filters $b$ have been proposed to calculate the $even$ and $odd$, we adopt a Cauchy kernel as the bandpass filter, since Cauchy kernel has analytical expression in the spatial and the Fourier domain \cite{30}.
-In the frequency domain, the 2D isotropic Cauchy kernel is defined by
+Several families of bandpass filters $b$ have been proposed to calculate the ${e}_{s}$ and ${o}_{s}$; we adopt a Cauchy kernel as the bandpass filter, since the Cauchy kernel has an analytical expression in the spatial and the Fourier domain \cite{54}.
+In the frequency domain, the 2D isotropic Cauchy kernel is defined by the following:

 where $w = (\mathop w\nolimits_1 ,\mathop w\nolimits_2 )$ is the angular frequency, $s$ is the scaling parameter, $\mathop n\nolimits_c = \mathop {\left( {\frac{{\pi \mathop 4\nolimits^{a + 1} \mathop s\nolimits^{2a + 1} }}{{\Gamma (2a + 1)}}} \right)}\nolimits^{\frac{1}{2}} $, $\Gamma \left( \cdot \right)$ is the gamma function, and $a$ is the bandwidth.
-We set $a=1.58$, as suggested in \cite{21}.
+We set $a=1.58$, as suggested in \cite{39}.

-To detect step edges accurately, Kovesi \cite{23} suggested to use the PAS measure over a number of scales.
-Therefore, we define the multiple scales PAS as follows:
+To identify different edges accurately, Kovesi \cite{44} suggested to use the PAS measure over a number of scales.
+Therefore, we define the multiple-scale PAS as follows:

-where $T_{s}$ is the scale specific noise threshold \cite{21}, $\varepsilon$ is a small positive number, $\left\lfloor \cdot \right\rfloor $ represents zeroing of negative values, $PA$ is the PAS metric, and $s$ is the scaling parameter of Cauchy kernels.
-Specifically, $s$ plays an important role in obtaining an accurate edge map, since increasing $s$ will regularize the continuity (or connect the breakpoints) in the boundaries but lose details somewhat in edge detection.
-Fig. \ref{fig1} shows an example of PAS measure at different scales.
+where $PA$ is the PAS metric, $\varepsilon$ is a small positive constant to avoid division by zero, $T_{s}$ is the scale-specific noise threshold, $\left\lfloor \cdot \right\rfloor $ represents zeroing of negative values, and $s$ is the scaling parameter of Cauchy kernels.
+Specifically, $s$ plays an important role in obtaining an accurate edge map, since increasing $s$ will regularize the continuity (or connect the breakpoints) in the boundaries but slightly lose details somewhat in edge detection.

+Fig. \ref{fig1} shows an example of the PAS measure at different scales.
 We can find that the discontinuities in some boundaries in the PAS maps at $s=5$ and $s=10$ will reduce the accuracy of locating edges.
-The boundaries in the PAS maps at $s=20$ and $s=25$ have good continuity but some details are lost.
+The boundaries in the PAS maps at $s=20$ and $s=25$ have good continuity, but some details are lost.
 The PAS map at $s=15$ maintains a balance between the boundary continuity and detail preservation.
 Thus, we choose $s=15$ to detect edges in real ultrasound images.